tselva88/Selenium_Java_Test_Framework/Readme.md

 ## Overview

-This is a Selenium Java-based automation framework designed to perform functional and REST API testing for a college system web application.
+This is a Selenium Java-based automation framework designed to perform functional and REST API testing for a demo web application.
 It incorporates best practices, modularity, and reporting mechanisms to ensure effective test execution and result tracking.

 ## Key Features